JnrEng/mc-tparrow/README.md

 execute as @e at @s store success score @s tpArrowHit run effect clear @s minecraft:glowing
 ```

 Now we have a list of entities, as a scoreboard objective, that contains all the entities which had the glowing effect.
 Remember that we told every entity to remove the glowing effect, so they won't glow anymore.
-Our last part  will set the entity to run the command as the nearest player, and will use the `rotated as` subcommand to set the rotation to the same as the nearest playeras well.
+Our last step will set the entity to run the command as the nearest player, and will use the `rotated as` subcommand to set the rotation to the same as the nearest playeras well.
 This will ensure that their rotation does not change after they have teleported.

 This part "run tp ~ ~ ~" simply says to run the teleport command at the same relative position as the target that was already set, being the arrow.